 Stair Lighting Repairs Edinburgh

-On the 1st of July 2016 Edinburgh District Council ceased to maintain stair lighting in communal areas within private properties.
-This moves the onus of responsibility of repair and maintenance onto the owners who now find they have a legal duty of care to ensure the lighting is operational.
+Since the 1st of July 2016 Edinburgh District Council ceased to maintain stair lighting in communal areas within private properties.
+This moves the onus of responsibility onto the owners who now find they have a legal duty of care for repair and maintenance ensuring the stair lighting is operational.

 AEW can complete a free survey report of your communal stair that includes fixed cost options and system condition .
 With no costly tied into weekly maintenance contract.
-Also included below is information sheets you can print off to help you liase and coordinate the work with your fellow residents.
+Also included below is information help sheets you can print off so that you can liase and coordinate the work with your fellow residents.

 When living in a property with communal stair lighting then there are 2 ways you can maintain them.